luistar/crawljax.github.com/source/_posts/2013-05-05-release-3-dot-0-is-out.markdown

 ### Other important updates

 * Crawljax is now configured using a configuration builder.
-You can start of you configuration using `CrawljaxConfiguration.builderFor("http://your.website.com");`.
+You start your configuration using `CrawljaxConfiguration.builderFor("http://your.website.com");`.
 * The project has been split up in three versions: *core*, *cli* and *examples*.
 The *cli* modules contains the command line interface.
 The *core* module can be included in any project as a jar to run Crawljax programmatically.
 The *examples* module is the easiest way to try out several configurations of Crawljax in your favorite IDE.
 Checkout our updated documentation for more details.
 * You can configure the crawler to crawl all found `href` attributes.
 Even if the elements are not visible because they only show up when the crawler hovers on another element.
-* You can now specify  that the crawler doesn't click any children of a certain element using a short syntax like `dontClickChildrenOf("LI").withId("dontClickMe");`
+* You can now configure the crawler so that it does not click any children of a certain element using a short syntax like `dontClickChildrenOf("LI").withId("dontClickMe");`
 * Major performance and stability improvements

 You can [view all closed issues](https://github.com/crawljax/crawljax/issues?milestone=3&page=1&state=closed) or [the full diff](https://github.com/crawljax/crawljax/compare/crawljax-2.2...crawljax-3.0) on Github.